getodk/docs/docs-syntax-guide.rst

   Page content here.

-The asterisks style is useful when you are combining several existing documents (and don't want to change every subsection headline) or when you are working on a document that might be split into separate documents in the future.
+The asterisks style is useful when you are combining several existing documents and don't want to change every subsection headline.
+Or, you can use it when you are working on a document that you have reason to think might be split into separate documents in the future.

 .. important::